Deutsch-Französisches Gymnasium: Nomenclature

 In German, the DFG/LFA school form is called Gymnasium, like the German secondary school type (years 5 to 12).
 In French, it is named lycée, after the French school form (years 10 to 12), although the schools also include collège (years 6 to 9; see education in France).

 In English, one academic study called the school form "French-German School", and its final examinations "French-German Baccalaureate".
-Other publications in English called the school form "Franco-German" or "French-German high school".
+Other publications in English called the school form "Franco-German high school" or "French-German high school".